L-LYR/cuda-playground/readme.md

 # Parallel Programming

-Using cuda and Dijkstra algorithm to solve Single-Source Shortest Path problem.
+Use cuda and Dijkstra algorithm to solve Single-Source Shortest Path problem.